Colin Carrie: Political career

 In the 2015 federal election, Carrie won his fifth election victory in Oshawa.
 This election saw the Conservatives move from Government to Official Opposition where Carrie was appointed Deputy Critic for Health.
 Carrie later took on the role of Official Opposition Critic for Health under interim Leader Rona Ambrose.
 Following the election of Andrew Scheer as party leader, Carrie was given the international relations file.

 Under the leadership of Andrew Scheer, he served as Deputy Shadow Minister/Deputy Critic for Economic Development (S. Ontario) and Canada-US Relations.
 Following the 2019 federal election, they became full critic roles as opposed to deputy roles.

 In June 2019, Carrie presented Bill C-461, "an act to amend the Criminal Code and the Judges Act (trafficking in persons)."
 The Private Member's Bill was proposed to provide judges training on the consequences of human trafficking and specify the legal definition of "human trafficking."
 The bill passed first reading.
 Carrie also worked with Oshawa resident Lisa Freeman, whose father was murdered in 1991, to draft a bill aimed at providing greater transparency victims of violent crime and their families during the parole hearing process.
 Bill C-466, "An Act to amend the Corrections and Conditional Release Act (disclosure of information to victims)," was tabled by MP Lisa Raitt and passed first reading.
 However, neither bill became law, as the House of Commons went on summer recess shortly thereafter and the 2019 election followed that.
 As of October 2020, Carrie is working to again propose the bills.

 Carrie now sits as a member on the House of Commons Standing Committee for Veterans Affairs.

 After the House of Commons introduced a vaccine mandate, Carrie claimed a medical exemption.
 He attended House meetings virtually.

 In February 2023, Carrie, along with fellow Conservative MPs Leslyn Lewis and Dean Allison, had dinner with Christine Anderson, a Member of the European Parliament representing Alternative for Germany, who was on a Canadian tour of right-wing media and convoy protest supporters.
 The meeting was condemned by the Centre for Israel and Jewish Affairs, the Canadian Anti-Hate Network, and Prime Minister Justin Trudeau among others, for Anderson and AfD's Islamophobic and antisemitic positions.
 Conservative leader Pierre Poilievre also denounced Anderson's views as "vile", racist, and said that "it would be better if Anderson never visited Canada in the first place".
 The three MPs released a joint-statement saying that while meetings with foreign elected officials are ordinary, they were unaware of her or her party's views, and that they condemned racist and hateful views.

+On April 24, 2024, Carrie announced that he will not seek re-election in the next federal election.